spacetelescope/drizzlepac/doc/source/catalog_generation.rst

 order of the columns were designed to be similar to the Source Extractor catalogs produced by the `Hubble Legacy Archive (HLA) <https://hla.stsci.edu>`_ project.

-Having said this, the `PhotUtils <https://photutils.readthedocs.io/en/stable/segmentation.html>`_ tool is not as mature as Source Extractor, and it was not clear that all of the output columns in the HLA product were relevant for most users.
+Having said this, the `PhotUtils/Segmentation <https://photutils.readthedocs.io/en/stable/segmentation.html>`_
+tool is not as mature as Source Extractor, and it was not clear that all of the output columns in the HLA product were relevant for most users.
 As a result, some measurements in the HLA Source Extractor catalog may be missing from the output segment catalog at this time.